 When No Consolidation is selected, DEAR uses the customer company name as the customer name, unless the company name was not specified.
 In this case, the customer contact name is used instead.

 Map Amazon’s listings (products) price to DEAR price tiers.

 Fulfilment by Merchant (FbM) means that products are stored somewhere at the merchant (seller) location.
 You can specify a location just for Amazon eCommerce.
 Selecting a particular warehouse will limit the availability of stock in Amazon to that location.
 Selecting All locations will display the total stock quantity across all of your locations.

 Fulfilment by Amazon (FbA) means that all fulfilment and inventory management processes are fully automated and handled by Amazon.
 You can select a location for Amazon fulfilled orders to track quantities or choose not to process FbA orders.

 Pick, Pack and Ship Processing Mode

-You can control Invoice Status for Sale tasks created as a result of pending order processing.
-By default, Invoice will not be authorised and will be in Draft state, adjustable and waiting for authorisation.
-However if this setting is changed to AUTHORISED the invoice will be automatically authorised and pending sync will be created for it to sync with accounting application of your choice.
+You can control the Invoice Status for Sale tasks created as a result of pending order processing.
+By default, the invoice will not be authorised and will be in Draft state, adjustable and waiting for authorisation.
+However, if this setting is changed to AUTHORISED, the invoice will be automatically authorised and pending sync will be created for it to sync with an accounting application of your choice.

 Sales Representative Name

-This option allows the shop name to be used as Sales Representative.
-It is useful if you have several shops in same region (marketplace) so as not to cause confusion.
-If this option is disabled, marketplace abbreviation will be used instead (like Amazon_US, Amazon_UK, etc).
+This option allows the shop name to be used as a Sales Representative.
+It is useful if you have several shops in the same region (marketplace) so as not to cause confusion.
+If this option is disabled, marketplace abbreviation will be used instead (like Amazon_US, Amazon_UK, etc.).

 Create new product if not found by SKU